zhousarah/azure-compute-docs/articles/service-fabric/service-fabric-cluster-creation-via-portal.md

 ![Screenshot shows the Security Configure cluster security settings dialog box.][SecurityCustomOption]

 You need the Source key vault, Certificate URL, and Certificate thumbprint information to complete the security page.
-If you don't have it handy, open up another browser window and in the Azure portal do the following
+If you don't have it handy, open up another browser window and in the Azure portal do the following:

 1. Navigate to your key vault service.
-2. Select the "Properties" tab and copy the 'RESOURCE ID'  to "Source key vault" on the other browser window
+2. Select the "Properties" tab and copy the 'RESOURCE ID'  to "Source key vault" on the other browser window.

     ![Screenshot shows the Properties window for the key vault.][CertInfo0]